aplteam/Tester2/README.md

 That's why the template for a test function carries such a statement _and_ keeps `⎕TRAP` local.

-Note that `GoToTidyUp` allows you to jump to a label `_TidyUp` with a statement like:
+Note that `GoToTidyUp` allows you to jump to a label `∆TidyUp` with a statement like:

 ```
  →GoToTidyUp ~expected≡result